omer-avner/BasicKapp/README.md

 - deploy-chart

 ### build-and-push-image
 The build-and-push workflow is a simple ci procedure that's triggered in any push to main branch that contains changes to the `image` directory.
-The workflow contains the following steps:
+The workflow is composed of the following steps:
 1. Checking out the repo- this way we can use the repo's directory structure as part of our build proccess.
 ```yml
       - name: Check out the repo